RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 -----------
 ```
+4.0.6
+- Adjusted/fixed the math in the RecalculateStatsAPI stat hook
+  - Stat modifications should work like all non-4.0.5 versions now

 4.0.5
 - Rebuilt the hidden item stats using RecalculateStatsAPI from R2API v3.0.43
   - This should help prevent future conflicts with other stat-adjusting mods